Editor choice

 Positive

-• Auto-lift tonearm stylus raises automatically at the end of every side, protects records and stylus
+• Auto-lift tonearm — stylus raises automatically at the end of every side, protects records and stylus every time

-• Bluetooth aptX Adaptive for wireless speaker connection without sacrificing the wired signal path
+• Bluetooth aptX Adaptive — wireless speaker connection without sacrificing the wired signal path

-• Built-in switchable MM phono stage connects directly to active speakers or an amp with no external preamp required
+• Built-in switchable MM phono stage — connects directly to active speakers with no external preamp required

-• MDF wood chassis in three finishes (Charcoal Black, Light Grey, Terracotta Brown) reduces resonance and suits modern rooms
+• MDF wood chassis in three finishes — reduces resonance and suits modern rooms without looking like gear

 Negatives

-• At $899.99 this is a significant investment for a home listener
+• At $799 this is a serious investment

-• Built-in phono stage is switchable but audiophiles will want to bypass it with a dedicated external preamp
+• Built-in phono stage is good — audiophiles will want to bypass it with a dedicated external preamp as a next step

-• MDF chassis instead of aluminium body affects perceived build premium vs price
+• MDF chassis instead of aluminium — affects perceived build premium vs price

 The SL-40CBT-K is Technics applying half a century of direct drive engineering to a deck designed purely for the living room.
-Unveiled at IFA 2025 in Berlin and CEDIA 2025 in Denver, it inherits the same coreless DC motor technology found in the professional SL-1200GR2 and the multi-award-winning SL-1500C.
-That motor runs quieter and with more precision than conventional direct drive motors.
-The auto-lift tonearm raises the stylus automatically at the end of each side, protecting both the stylus and the record every time.
+Unveiled at CEDIA 2025 in Denver, it inherits the same coreless DC motor technology found in the professional SL-1200GR2 and the multi-award-winning SL-1500C.
+That motor runs quieter and with more precision than conventional direct drive motors at this price.
+The auto-lift tonearm raises the stylus automatically at the end of each side, protecting both stylus and record every time.

 9